Maggie Simpson (musician)

-Maggie Simpson is an American singer-songwriter, acoustic guitarist and actress, from the Mountain West of the United States.
+Maggie Simpson is an American acoustic guitarist and singer from the Mountain West of the United States.
 She studied in Boston University's Professional Theater Training Program.
 Her musical style varies from straightforward acoustic folk music to indie folk to bluegrass and blues and roots.
 She has released two studio albums to date, OK Cafe (1999) and Angel of Thunder (2004), as well as contributing individual tracks to a number of compilation CDs and offering backup support to a number of similar artists.